 Providing clear and detailed names and descriptions for inputs helps auto assist determine the correct information to provide when the action flow runs.

-It is possible to have agent copilot provide a ticket ID as input for this action flow trigger.
+It is possible to have auto assist provide a ticket ID as input for this action flow trigger.
 To do so, you must name the input zendesk_ticket_id and set the type to number.
-If the input name and type aren't exact matches to this, agent copilot won't be able to add the ticket ID.
+If the input name and type aren't exact matches to this, auto assist won't be able to add the ticket ID.

 - For Type, select one of the following options: True/False (Boolean), Text, Number (Integer), or Decimal.